nus-cs2113-AY2122S1/ip/docs/README.md

 ## Usage

-### `Keyword` - Describe action

-Describe the action and its outcome.
+### `todo/deadline/event / yyyy-mm-dd` - Add tasks to the list

+User can add tasks to the the list.

 Example of usage:

-`keyword (optional arguments)`

-Expected outcome:
+`deadline return book / 2002-02-01`

+```
+Got it.
+I've added this task:
+[D][] return book 2002-02-01
+Now you have 1 tasks in the list
 Description of the outcome.

-```
-expected output
 ```